SReinhardt283/SReinhardt283/README.md

   - Utilized AWS resources CodeCommit, Lambda, and Quicksight, as well as Azure DevOps for version management

 ### Project Explanation!
-### Stop-&-Go Communication Protocol in OCaml
+### Stop-&-Wait Communication Protocol in OCaml
-- Implemented Stop-&-Go implementation of the Internet Protocol in OCaml.
+- Implemented Stop-&-Wait implementation of the Internet Protocol in OCaml.
 - Ensured communication between two computers, resilient to dropped packets and out-of-order packets.
 - Developed my Dune capabilities, and learned how to test OCaml projects
 ### Financial Tracking Application